 30+ Easy Activities for 1 Year Olds

 Laugh together for no reason.
+Yup. trust me this can be an instant mood changer.
 Just start giggling and don’t stop.
 Laughter is infectious.
 Just laughing for 5 minutes for no reason will make you and your 1 year old feel better!

 Let them crawl around on your bed.
 Mommy and daddy’s bed is a special place.
 Let them roll around and jump on your bed.
 Snuggle up and read a story or sing a song while they jump.
 You can rest on your bed and they can get some energy out!

 Fly around like an airplane.
 Pick them up and fly around like a plane.
 I call myself the mommy plane and randomly come in for a pick up and fly my twins around the room.
 Extend the play and pretend they are on a real play.
 Talk to them like they are passengers and you are pilot.

 Look at pictures of family and friends.
 Grab some photo albums or pull out your phone and look at photos of them, their friends and family.
 Recall about favourite trip or parade and find photos to help remind them about that fun time.